 If you are female, you've probably been told numerous times that all you need to do is just focus on serving God, and passively wait for Him to bring your very own Mr. Right to you in ways that cannot be mistaken.

-That God has someone specific for you who will ultimately locate you; dating several people before finding that particular one is therefore risky and should be condemned.
+You might have heard that God has someone specific for you who will ultimately locate you.
+Dating several people before finding that particular one is therefore risky and should be condemned.

 I can't say authoritatively which is right or wrong.
 If the individuals are mature spiritually and psychologically, I think dating is appropriate.